 So far the agencies have completed two projects that have a combined capacity of 7,000 acre-feet per year (3,500 acre-feet for each agency).
 In addition, the agencies are pursuing two additional projects, one currently under construction, that will yield an additional 1,500 to 3,500 acre-feet of supply annually.

 Appointment of General Manager

 As the chief executive officer of the District, the role of the General Manager is to oversee the daily operations of the District and to work with the Board of Directors to develop long-range plans for the betterment of the District.
 Since its formation in 1952, the District has retained only five General Managers who have served, and continue to serve, the District well.

 On March 1, 1956, the District retained E.F.
 Airey to serve as its first General Manager, and he served in that capacity until March 31, 1958.
 On April 1, 1958, the District hired Edmund M. Biederman to serve as General Manager, and he held that post for the next thirty-eight years until his retirement on November 1, 1996.
 On that same day the Board of Directors appointed Karen J. Powers, who had held the position of the District’s Assistant General Manager for eight years, to serve as General Manager.
 Powers retired from her position of General Manager on December 31, 2005.
 Michael K Holmes was then appointed to serve the District as its General Manager, effective January 1, 2006.
 Michael Holmes then retired from the District effective April 5, 2018 after twelve years of service.
 The Board of Directors appointed Erik Hitchman as the new General Manager/Chief Engineer effective April 6, 2018.
-Erik Hitchman, who is a Principal Engineer (P.E.) and holds a Master’s degree in Civil Engineering, has been with the District for over twenty years.
+Erik Hitchman, who is a Professional Engineer (P.E.) and holds a Master’s degree in Civil Engineering, has been with the District for over twenty years.